-2 – Determine when you want to lock
+2 – Determine when to lock

 To decide if buying points is right for you, click here to use our points calculator.

-4 – Compile your paperwork
+4 – Bring your paperwork

 Obtaining a mortgage loan requires a lot of paperwork, so you should spend some time getting all your documents together.
 Click here to get a list of normal loan documentation.